 Follow the Thames Path – a trail that runs along the Thames from its source to the Thames Barrier – from Barnes and Putney, which forms part of the route for the annual Oxford and Cambridge University Boat Races.

 Stop at Putney Pier and hop on the MBNA Thames Clippers river bus to London Eye Pier (Waterloo Millennium Pier).
 Keep your eye out for millionaires’ yachts entering Chelsea Harbour and the imposing Battersea Power Station along the way.

 Late morning: London Eye

 Take a ride on the Coca-Cola London Eye for spectacular 360-degree views of the city.
 In just 30 minutes you'll be able to spot 55 of London’s key landmarks lining the Thames and surrounding areas, including Buckingham Palace, The Shard and Big Ben.

 Lunch: Tower Bridge

 Walk across Westminster Bridge and admire Big Ben on the way to Westminster Pier.
 Hop back on the MBNA Thames Clippers; or switch to a leisurely City Cruises boat for a trip down the Thames to Tower Pier, and soak up the sights along the way, including the Millennium Bridge and St Paul’s Cathedral.

 Early afternoon: Tower Bridge and HMS Belfast

-Next, walk over to the Tower Bridge Exhibition and explore the insides of this iconic London landmark.
+Next, walk over to Tower Bridge and explore the insides of this iconic London landmark.
 Time your visit to see the bridge lift as it lets large boats pass underneath (check ahead as times change daily).